 Youth drinking is a major public health problem.
 Entertainment content that positively depicts alcohol consumption is often implicated as a factor shaping youths’ attitudes and beliefs about drinking alcohol.
 This research examines whether and under which conditions corrective epilogues can counteract the influence of a television episode featuring positive consequences of drinking.
 Building on recent research that demonstrates how consumers’ persuasion knowledge can increase acceptance of a message, this study finds that persuasion knowledge enhances receptivity to epilogues but only among viewers who are highly transported into the story.
 The research points to a promising approach to remedy the potentially harmful influence of a story line depicting undesirable behaviors on a vulnerable population.

-JournalJournal of Public Policy & Marketing
+JournalJournal of Public Policy and Marketing

 Volume38